 Green, green, green, green all around.
 That’s the color which truly describes New Zealand.
-To make the picture full you just need to add a few ships and there it is, beautiful scenery on every corner.
+To make the picture full you just need to add a few sheep and there it is, beautiful scenery on every corner.
 This photo I captured while we were walking to the top of the Lower Huia Dam.
 It is really nice short walk and obviously a perfect place to catch the moment cut in half.

 Our first month in New Zealand is already behind us!
 I can’t believe how fast the time goes by.
 This whole month we spent in the Auckland area and there are still a lot places to see so we will extend our stay here for a few more weeks.
 As we have spent a week on the east coast and now we are housesitting (more about housesitting I’ll write in my next post) on the west side we had the chance to enjoy on a few of the most beautiful beaches in New Zealand.
 We are already thinking about the summer and how great it will be.
 There are so many new things that we want to discover and this beaches seems like a perfect places to do that.
 One thing you have to have on your mind: car is a must here because there are spots which you can’t reach without it so think about buying one, cars here are pretty cheap and you can sell it very easy before you head back home.

 Bethells Beach (Te Henga), black sand beach on the west coast, is a place for riding the huge waves!
 Beside that you can enjoy walking over the sand dunes which accumulated over the last 4,500 years.
 It is a very windy place and can be really cold so take a wind jacket.
 I have to say that this is my favorite beach for now!

 Piha is one of the most popular beaches in this area and it is located only 45 minutes from Auckland.
 Here you can take a surfing lessons or choose one of the trails through the woods and just walk around the bush.